Classification of homogeneous Einstein metrics on pseudo-hyperbolic spaces: Introduction and the main theorem

 The pioneering work is due to Montgomery and Samelson (see \cite{ms}) and Borel (see \cite{borel}), who classified the compact Lie groups acting effectively and transitively on spheres.
 Using homotopic methods, Onishchik obtained the classification of the connected compact Lie groups $G$ acting transitively on simply connected manifolds of rank 1 (see Onishchik \cite{oniscik,onitransitive}).

-The case of transitive actions on non-compact spaces is a lot more challenging than the compact case and therefore, one has to impose additional assumptions on the Lie group $G$.
+The case of transitive actions on non-compact spaces is more challenging than the compact case and therefore, one has to impose additional assumptions on the Lie group $G$.
 The case $G$ reductive was investigated by Onishchik in \cite{oni1}, where he studied the equivalent problem of finding decompositions $G=G'G''$ into two proper Lie subgroups $G'$ and $G''$.
 Of special interest for us is his classification of semisimple decompositions of $so(n-r,r+1)$, simply because it solves our problem of finding all transitive and effective actions on $H^n_s$ in the case of a semisimple $G\subset SO_0(n-r,r+1)$.
 Using the Borel-Montgomery-Samelson classification of effective transitive actions on spheres, Wolf obtained a classification of the connected, closed Lie subgroups of $SO_0(n-r,r+1)$ acting transitively both on (a) a component of a non-empty quadric $\{x\in\mathbb{R}^{n+1}_{r+1}\, |\, || x ||^2=a\}$ $(a\not = 0)$ and (b) the light cone $\{x\in\mathbb{R}^{n+1}_{r+1}\, |\, || x ||^2=0, x\not= 0\}$ (see Wolf \cite[Theorem 3.1]{wolf}).
 In our Theorem \ref{t:3.1}, we drop (b) and the assumption on the semisimplicity of $G$.
+The proof of Theorem \ref{t:3.1} uses Kramer's classification of Lie subgroup $G$ of $GL(m+1,\mathbb R)$ acting transitively on $\mathbb R^{m+1}\setminus\{0\}$ (see Kramer \cite{kramer}).
+The classification of connected closed complex Lie subgroups of $SO(n,\mathbb C)$ acting transitively on the complex quadric $(v,v)=1$ was obtained by Kac \cite{kac}.